 Substantially all revenues are from customers operating in Japan.
-Geographic information is not presented due to immateriality of revenue attributable to international operations.
+Geographic information is not presented due to immateriality of revenue attributable to international operations

-There have been no revenue from transactions with a single external customer amounting to 10% or more of the Company's revenues for the years ended March 31, 2010 and 2011.
-Revenue from one customer, which is IBM Japan, Ltd., of the Company's network service and system integration business segment represents \(\frac{\pmathbb{14}}{496},722 \) thousand (\(\frac{\pmathbb{174}}{696} \) thousand) of the Company's consolidated revenue.
+There has been no revenue from transactions with a single external customer amounting to 10% or more of the Company's revenues for the year ended March 31, 2011.
+Revenue from one customer, which is IBM Japan, Ltd., of the Company's network service and system integration business segment represents \$14,396,722 thousand and \$13,456,203 thousand (\$142,908 thousand) for the years ended March 31, 2012 and 2013, respectively, of the Company's consolidated revenue.